codedcontainer/useful-JavaScript-library/README.md

 2. Add a pages and images folder <br/>
 3. Update the variables in app.js for the website of your choosing and the main div for scrapping

+===
+<b>Angular.js XML RSS Feed</b>
+Now you can grab an RSS feed and parse it's data using promises.
+This only goes through one RSS item.
+You will need to edit this code and add "angular.forEach" method for each xml node parent. <br>
+<b>Steps for Execution</b><br/>
+1. Make sure to install x2js script file <br>
+2. Copy and paste the following code into your app file <br>
+3. Rename the variables to reflect your model variable name <br>
+4. Add your XML script url to the $http request method <br>
+5. Update the properties from the XML to reflect the values you need to return